Finding Your Purpose: The Power of Inner Work & Breaking Free from Societal Norms with Dr. Margie Serrato

 Ready to live a more Life Intended?
 Get my Life Intended Journal to start your journey to a more purposeful and intentional life.

-Transcript of Finding Your Purpose: The Power of Inner Work & Breaking Free from Societal Norms with Dr. Margie Serrato
+Transcript of Finding Your Purpose: The Power of Inner Work & Breaking Free from Societal Norms with Dr. Margie Serrato:

 Kelly Berry (00:00) Hi friends and welcome back to Life Intended.
 I'm your host, Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic and purposeful life.
 Each episode explores my guest's version of personal growth, self-discovery, and the pursuit of becoming the best version of themselves, as well as how to find the joy in the journey.
 On today's episode, I have Margie Serrato.
 For 25-plus years, her academic background and professional experiences have been related to social justice, ethics, understanding human complexity, and honoring the myriad ways in which the human experience can unfold in individuals and collectives.
 She earned her bachelor's degree in psychology from the University of Central Florida and her doctor of philosophy in cultural anthropology from Texas A&M. Margie's mission as a coach and speaker is to challenge and support humans who want to break free from social and business conventions to live and lead boldly on their own.
 In doing so, her clients realize their dare to step into their power and design meaningful and intentional experiences that stem from their life purpose and create impact in all areas of their lives.
 Margie is in her happy place when she is traveling, engaging in new experiences, generating energy in others, collaborating on big visions, expressing her artistic talents, and snuggling with her two little ones.
 Welcome to the podcast today, Margie.
 It's so great to have you!